 Obtaining a faculty is a two part process.
 The first part is to obtain a Notification of Advice from the DAC and the second is for the Chancellor to grant a faculty for the proposals.
 Work cannot proceed until a faculty is granted and provisos addressed.
 If an emergency arises, please consult the DAC Secretary as soon as possible to see if an Interim Order may be obtained.

 Completing the faculty process can be daunting if you have not done so before or if you are working on a complex project.
 All faculty applications need to be self-explanatory and understood by someone who does not know you, your church, parish or circumstances.
-Your quinquennial inspector (QI) and DAC can be contacted throughout the process for advice on technical aspects and help with completing the forms.
+Your quinquennial inspector (QI) and the DAC can be contacted throughout the process for help with completing the forms.

 - DAC meetings and closing dates for submission 2018

 - Form 1A - Standard information about your church which changes only infrequently

 - Form 3A - Faculty Petition (application setting out details of your proposal, consultations, funding, contractors, PCC approval, etc

 Form 4A - Public Notice describing the work and a public place where the plans may be viewed